Yijia-Xiao/Know2BIO/dataset/README.md

 Scripts for constructing Know2BIO dataset.
 In order, run `compound_to_compound_alignment`, `compound_to_protein_compound_to_pathway`, `protein_to_pathway`, `protein_to_reaction`, `gene_to_protein`.
 The other scripts have no other execution dependencies (files to download outside of those downloaded in the notebook, intermediate files, etc.); they can be executed in any order.

+A sample of Know2BIO is released under the 'sampled_know2bio_safe_release' folder.
+For accessing the full released dataset, please fill out this webform: https://forms.gle/3HdKRtvW7ce9PKpw6

 Below is the datasheet for Know2BIO.

 - [Motivation](#motivation)